 But political pressure definitely played a major role.
 A number of member states, including the United Kingdom and China, strongly urged WHO to delay declaring a pandemic, because they were not ready for a declaration that might unduly frighten their publics, leading to increased public pressure on national governments to implement epidemiologically futile and economically harmful containment measures such as border closures.
 The countries wanted more time to prepare their publics (and also to rethink any automatic Phase 6 triggers in their pandemic plans).

 WHO expressed considerable sympathy for the member states’ entreaties.
 On May 22, for example, Interim Assistant Director-General Keiji Fukuda said that WHO was “trying to walk a very fine line between not raising panic and also not becoming complacent.”
 Leave aside that there is no fine line between panic and complacency, but rather a yawning chasm.
 Dr. Fukuda was responding empathically to governments’ fears of frightening their publics.
-Eventually, WHO also found ways to signal scientists and flu watchers – without directly saying so link is to a PDF file – that it realized the conditions for declaring a pandemic had in fact already been met.
+Eventually, WHO also found ways to signal scientists and flu watchers – without directly saying so – that it realized the conditions for declaring a pandemic had in fact already been met.

 Though we never thought swine flu panic was a realistic concern, we understood that public anxiety about novel H1N1 was higher in the rest of the world than it was in North America.
 In early June, we interpreted this as mostly a matter of timing: North America got the virus first, so North America became alarmed first, so North America got through its adjustment reaction first and settled into the New Normal first.
 The rest of the world would move along soon enough, we thought.